 She sinks into the wicker chair on Susan Calbert’s back patio and listens to insects fluttering against the dim porch light.
 Deandra cocks her head to the side, her eyes drawn to the second story window.
 A muted amber glow from Amy’s night light seeps through the glass.
 The baby’s a cute little shit, even though her mom’s a whore.
 Susan called Deandra last minute to babysit, claiming a business meeting with her boss got rescheduled for tonight.
 Deandra scoffs and takes a puff.
 Don’t think you’re suppose to wear a dress that tight to a business meeting.

 Deandra flicks some ashes onto the cement and melts further into the chair, her limbs growing heavy as the cool night washes over her.
 A pleasant buzz fills her head and vibrates through her bones.
 Leaning her head back, she lets her eyes close.

 A soft cry comes from the house.

 Peeling her eyelids open, Deandra rolls her head to the side and drags her eyes up to Amy’s window again.
-A patch of heavy fog hovers in front of Amy’s window, muddling the glow from the night light.
+A patch of heavy fog hovers in front of the glass, muddling the glow from the night light.
 The surrounding sky is clear.
 Deandra frowns and rubs at her eyes with her free hand before looking again.
 The fog remains.
 Another cry, louder.

 “Fuck.”
 The word stumbles across her lips, thick from the weed.